-Who May Apply:

-- The sender may apply for a refund of the Signature Confirmation service fee on a PS Form 3533. - The round dated Signature Confirmation receipt and the USPS Signature Confirmation response letter dated at least 30 days from the date of mailing must be attached.
+Who May Apply: The sender may apply for a refund of the Signature Confirmation service fee on a PS Form 3533.
+The round dated Signature Confirmation receipt and the USPS Signature Confirmation response letter dated at least 30 days from the date of mailing must be attached.

-Conditions For Refund:

-- If there is no signature, signature alternative or legal mark of the recipient on the USPS response letter or no record of delivery for the Signature Confirmation piece, the service fee can be refunded. - With Waiver of Signature, the delivery employee's signature constitutes a valid signature.
-No image of the delivery employee's signature will be provided on the customer response letter. - A refund of the service fee can be applied for when requested delivery information is not available 30 days from the date of mailing.
+Conditions For Refund: If there is no signature, signature alternative or legal mark on the USPS response letter or no record of delivery for the Signature Confirmation piece, the service fee can be refunded.
+With Waiver of Signature, the delivery employee's signature constitutes a valid signature.
+A refund of the service fee can be applied for when requested delivery information is not available 30 days from the date of mailing.